-All of these factors make it challenging to achieve a healthier weight and keep it off--for life.
-In my story and Web site I share all of the best ways I have encountered that have helped me and the thousands of people I have worked with for the last 34 years.
+All of these factors make it challenging to achieve a healthier weight and maintain those choices each day--for life.
+In my story and Web site I share all of the best ways I have encountered that have helped me and the thousands of people I have worked with for the last 42 years.

 Explore the The Complex Web Of Weight Management and Socio-Ecological Model--Looking Beyond the Individual for ideas about how our culture and other factors affect us.

-The KEY to being successful is to make an ongoing investment in yourself--to learn about the root causes of your overweight and figure out your personal solutions--and not give up.
+The KEY to being successful is to make an ongoing investment in yourself--to learn about the root causes of your overweight and lifestyle imbalances and figure out your personal solutions--and not give up.
 JUST BEGIN AGAIN!
-91% of the people who were ultimately successful had tried to lose weight numerous times before.
-The key skill is to learn from your experiments at weight loss.
+The key skill is to learn from your experiments at creating a more enjoyable life.
 Learn what works and what doesn't work for YOU.
 Just don't give up!
 For a PDF version of Make An Investment In You--Learn Core Skills.pdf

 Any mistakes or failures, no matter how great, are never infinite, they're finite!
 So, climb back up and begin again!
 It’s all self-discovery!
 You learn what works and what doesn't work for you.
 So, if you take one step, then fall on your face, then take another step and...fall on your face...you're PROGRESSING one step by "one body length" at a time!
 I call it "stumbling in the right direction!"
 Each day remember your motivation!